User-LLM: Efficient LLM Contextualization with User Embeddings: Experiments

 We generated training and test examples by applying a sliding window over each user's feature sequences (sorted by timestamps).
 This creates inputs containing N items, with the subsequent item as the label.
 To ensure model evaluation consistency, the final example (representing the most recent interaction) is used as the test example for each user and is never included in the training set.
+Table~\ref{tab:dataset_info} summarizes datasets statistics after processing.

-To address the diverse evaluation needs, we accessed model performance on three distinct types of tasks: \begin{itemize} \itemsep0.5em \item \textbf{Next item prediction } Given a historical sequence of items, the model predicts the subsequent item.
-For example, predicting the next movie a user watches based on a sequence of previously viewed movie IDs. \item \textbf{Favorite genre or category prediction } The model predicts a user's favorite genre or category based on a sequence of items (e.g., predicting favorite movie genre given a sequence of movie IDs).
-The favorite is the one with the highest frequency in the user's history.
-This simple task serves as a proof-of-concept, demonstrating \userllm's ability to extract and understand user preferences from historical interactions. \item \textbf{Multimodal review generation } This task extends beyond simple predictions.
-Here, the model must generate actual reviews, utilizing multimodal input features (e.g., movie ID, genre, and rating).
-These features are encoded to create embeddings that guide the generation of a user's potential review for a given item. \end{itemize}
+To address the diverse evaluation needs, we accessed model performance on three distinct types of {\em open-text-generation} tasks.
+These tasks serve as a proof-of-concept, demonstrating \userllm's ability to understand user preferences from historical interactions and provide peronslized response accordingly. \begin{itemize} \itemsep0.3em \item[$\circ$] \textbf{Next item prediction } Given a historical sequence of items, the model predicts the subsequent item.
+For example, predicting the next movie a user watches based on a sequence of previously viewed movie IDs. \item[$\circ$] \textbf{Favorite genre or category prediction } The model predicts a user's favorite genre or category based on a sequence of items (e.g., predicting favorite movie genre given a sequence of movie IDs).
+The favorite is the one with the highest frequency in the user's history. \item[$\circ$] \textbf{Review generation } This task extends beyond simple predictions.
+Here, the model must generate actual reviews, utilizing multiple input features (e.g., movie ID, genre, and rating).
+These features are encoded to generate embeddings that guide the generation of a user's potential review for a given item. \end{itemize}